HTML5 AppCache with MVC bundles

 Code up the Controller

-The controller populates the model with:
+The controller populates the model with:- the assembly version

-• the links to the various assets to be cached.
+- the links to the various assets to be cached.

 public class AppCacheController : Controller